qpsolvers/qpbenchmark/README.md

 | scs    | 54 |  3.1 | 548.2 |

 Check out the [full report](results/maros_meszaros.md) for definitions and details.

+### Maros-Meszaros dense

+Probems in the Maros-Meszaros test set with less than a 1,000 optimization variables and 1,000 constraints.
+Note that this subset is not representative of the full Maros-Meszaros test set.

+Check out the [full report](results/maros_meszaros_dense.md) for definitions and details.

 ## Limitations